Narwallets/meta-pool/docs/index.md

 ## Decentralization

-This contract helps the community by increasing decentralization, spliting large sums automatically betweeen several validators.
+This contract helps the community by increasing decentralization, spliting stake automatically betweeen several validators, and also rescuing validators falling from the seat-price cliff.

 ## Technical details